Bibliome/Alvis/docs/index.md

 ## Text-mining on scientific publications is legal in France since 2016

-Since October 2016, when the "Loi pour une République numérique" was passed, French researchers can legally do text mining on scientific, publications.
-It is also the case in Great Britain since 2014.
+[Since October 2016](https://via.hypothes.is/http://www.enseignementsup-recherche.gouv.fr/cid107077/les-chercheurs-francais-pourront-desormais-pratiquer-pleinement-la-fouille-de-texte-et-de-donnees.html), when the "Loi pour une République numérique" was passed, French researchers can legally do text mining on scientific, publications.
+It is also the case in Great Britain [since 2014](https://scinfolex.com/2014/04/01/le-royaume-uni-sanctuarise-les-pratiques-de-data-mining-par-le-biais-dune-exception-au-droit-dauteur/) and in the United States [since 2015](https://scinfolex.com/2015/10/21/comment-laffaire-google-books-se-termine-en-victoire-pour-le-text-mining/).
 Text-mining has been mature for years, so the development of the OpenMinTeD plateforme is intended to make text-mining available to non-programmers and bridge the gap between what is considered possible and one researcher can actually in her daily activity achieve.

 <!--